Comment on "The spin symmetry for deformed generalized P\"oschl-Teller potential": Abstract

 \section{Abstract}

 In this comment, we show that the solutions of the s-wave Dirac equation for deformed generalized P\"{o}schl-Teller potential obtained by Wei et al are valid only for $q\geq 1$ and $\frac{1}{2\alpha }\ln q<r<\infty $.
-When $ 0<q<1 $, we prove that the energy eigenvalues for the bound states are given by the solution of a transcendental equation involving the hypergeometric function.
+Consequently, numerical results contained in Table 1 are entirely wrong because the energy equation (20) in Ref.\cite{Dong} is not good for $q=0,3$. \ When $0<q<1$, we prove that the energy eigenvalues for the bound states are given by the solution of a transcendental equation involving the hypergeometric function.
 To test our results, the Morse potential is considered as limiting case.

 PACS number: 03.65.Ge

 Keywords: Deformed generalized P\"{o}schl-Teller potential; Morse potential; Dirac equation; spin symmetry; Bound states.

 In a recent paper\cite{Dong} , the s-wave Dirac equation is solved for a deformed generalized P\"{o}schl-Teller potential.
 The authors of Ref.\cite {Dong} , start with the following Dirac equation for a nucleon with mass $M$ moving in a scalar potential $S(r)$ and a vector potential $V(r)$: